Skip to main content

 Enable Float on Top

 In the Movie Recording window (webcam), go to View > Float on Top.
-This keeps the webcam window visible over your screen content during recording.
+This keeps the webcam window visible over your screen content during the screen recording.

 3